If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 You should be told the outcome of your Section 75 or chargeback claim within eight weeks.

-If you’re unhappy with the response, or the timescale has passed, you can complain to the Financial Ombudsman ServiceOpens in a new window
+If you’re unhappy with the response, or the deadline has passed, you can complain to the Financial Ombudsman ServiceOpens in a new window

 Contactless payment problem, including Apple and Google Pay